48 Hours in Dover, Deal and Sandwich

 Enjoy a four-mile walk along the White Cliffs to the Victorian South Foreland Lighthouse and back.
 Start out from the White Cliffs Visitor Centre and head along the cliffs enjoying spectacular views to France (on a clear day) as you pass Langdon Hole and Fan Bay.
 Protected by the National Trust, the lighthouse at your destination was the first to use an electric light.
 You can explore inside from April to October with refreshments available at Mrs Knott’s Tearoom.

-The Cliffe at The White Cliffs Hotel, St Margaret’s at Cliffe
+The White Cliffs Bunkhouse Kitchen and Bar, St Margaret’s at Cliffe

-The Cliffe Pub & Kitchen is part of The White Cliffs Hotel in St Margaret’s at Cliffe serving fresh, seasonal, native food from around Kent.
+The Cliffs Bunkhouse & Kitchen is part of The White Cliffs Hotel in St Margaret’s at Cliffe serving fresh, seasonal, native food from around Kent.

 Sandwich Guildhall Museum